Night Time Terrors

-Obviously the gear you take on a climb should be dictated by the risk involved in bivouacking, plus your experience, fitness and conditions.
-A very fit and well acclimatised climber tackling a route like the Super Couloir on the Tacul in good condition may climb with the same gear they would on a road side crag, knowing they can easily reach the top, or rap down in a day.
-If the same climb is attempted by a less acclimatised team, in poor conditions, and with the outlook that they don’t necessarily want to rap off if things don’t go to plan (rapping at pitch 20 of a 23 pitch route is pretty frustrating) , might take a small bivy insurance so that if need be they can spent the night out.
+Obviously, the gear you take on a climb should be dictated by the risk involved in bivouacking, plus your experience, fitness and conditions.
+A very fit and well-acclimatised climber tackling a route like the Super Couloir on the Tacul in good condition may climb with the same gear they would on a roadside crag, knowing they can easily reach the top, or rap down in a day.
+If the same climb is attempted by a less acclimatised team, in poor conditions, and with the outlook that they don’t necessarily want to rap off if things don’t go to plan (rapping at pitch 20 of a 23 pitch route is pretty frustrating), might take small bivy insurance so that if need be they can spend the night out.

 On the subject of climbing catnaps, it’s impotent that if you choose to have a short period of sleep to try and keep it between 15 and 50 minutes, as this will provide a good level of short term recovery.
 Sleeping 2 hours may well prove more depilating, as the brain will slip into a deeper sleep that once awakened early will make you feel pretty rotten (15 minutes every 4 hours is the ideal).

 Any climber venturing onto a route that has even the slightest chance of benightment must have at least minimum bivy insurance; namely a fully functioning (I.e. meaning fresh batteries) head torch.
-Without this your options are extremely limited, and may result in either being stuck (unable to even rap back down, or even climb to the same stance), or worse still result in dangerous fumled descent, were everything will have to be carried out blindly - not good if the route is long and complicated and probably impossible unless anchors are already fixed.
+Without this, your options are extremely limited and may result in either being stuck (unable to even rap back down, or even climb to the same stance), or worse still result in dangerous fumbled descent, where everything will have to be carried out blindly - not good if the route is long and complicated and probably impossible unless anchors are already fixed.

 Bothy bag/survival shelter

-For climbers who are climbing without a rucksack carrying a hydration sack with a piece of thin folded foam inside (can be down to 3mm), or even bubble rap is the only option.
+For climbers who are climbing without a rucksack carrying a hydration pack with a piece of thin folded foam inside (can be down to 3mm), or even bubble wrap is the only option.

 If you don’t have anything, then use your rope to sit on (this of course should be used with a mat as well).